 Last year I swam from Snowdon to the sea to test for micro plastics invisible to the naked eye.
 I wanted to see if there were microplastics present in what appeared to be clear water from the source of a river in a remote environment and how this was affected as we swam through urban areas and larger rivers.
 I chose one of the cleanest rivers in Snowdonia and I expected to find no microplastics at the source.
 Unfortunately, a month later scientists found micro plastic in the air in the Alps so by the time the results came out I was under no illusion.
 Bangor University tested the samples and found micro plastics all the way through the water system quadrupling in numbers by the time we reached the sea.

-This has inspired me to now swim all of the UK’s National Parks in 2020.
+This inspired me to swim all of the UK’s National Parks.
 Plastic started off as this miracle product but now it's a miracle pollutant.
 The water we test looks pure but under fluorescent lights you can see the scale of the problem.
 I set up a non-profit called We Swim Wild in order to start conserving and monitoring the health of our waterways.
 In partnership with Surfers Against Sewage, Dr Christian Dunn from Bangor university and the National Parks we hope to use the ‘Source to Sea’ results to lobby the U.K government to start testing for micro plastic in all of our inland waterways, recording the levels and quantities.
 There is currently not enough research to evidence how plastic pollution is affecting our most fragile ecosystems and how it is affecting the human body.
 Plastic is a toxic pollutant.

 After my accident I quit my teaching job as I wasn't well enough to do it anymore which then led me to focus on my passions.
 I set up a non-profit We Swim Wild to carry out scientific research, education programmes and retreats to educate and inform as well as to campaign to protect waterways.